Final Library copy

-Students are required to submit their eThesis to White Rose eTheses Online (WREO), which is the University’s repository.
-If the eThesis is incomplete, i.e. it has been edited to remove material that cannot be included in the electronic version, for example sensitive material or material that has not been copyright cleared, a hard bound printed copy of the full thesis must also be submitted to Research Services for deposit in the University Library.
-Typically etheses are edited to remove content for reasons such as the following:
+Students may choose to redact their ethesis submission to remove material that cannot be included in the electronic version, for example sensitive material or material that has not been copyright cleared.
+Typically, etheses are edited to remove content for reasons such as the following:

 - permission has not been obtained for 3rd party copyright material

 - There is a need to maintain commercial confidentiality relating to aspects of the thesis

 - Confidentiality of data needs to be maintained for further research to be undertaken

 Where an ethesis has been redacted, students must also provide a full copy of the full thesis to Research Services.

 Access to Thesis form